j225kaur/Autonomous-Deal-Agent/README.md

 - Redis short-term notes: JSON objects with `ts` and `note` string stored in a Redis list per agent.
 - Output: GraphState containing `report` (with `text`, `summary`, and `findings`) and an exported JSON in `data/outputs/latest_report.json`.

+Developed by Jasvin Kaur

+Let’s connect on LinkedIN